eric-volz/DefichainPython/README.md

 # [DefichainPython](https://github.com/eric-volz/DefichainPython)

 ## This library is not finished yet and therefore should not be used in production!
+## Changes can still occur at any time and may break your code!

 ## Welcome to Defichain's Python Library
 ___